Tuxentius melaena

 Tuxentius melaena, the black pie or dark pied Pierrot, is a butterfly of the family Lycaenidae.
 It is found in Africa.

+Description

 The wingspan is 19–24 mm for males and 21–25 mm for females.
 Adults are on wing year-round, but are most common from October to March.

+Taxonomic status of the species remains uncertain due to significant variations noted across individual specimens.

+Appearance

+Males of subspecies Tuxentius melaena griqua are characterised by having faint, dark markings on a dirty- yellow base color, on the dorsal region.
+There are minimal white markings on that side, which are distinctive but subtle.
+Whereas the female specimens contain reduced black markings on their ventral region.
+On the upperside of the hindwing, they feature expanded white markings.
+Individual variations are also detected within subspecies.

+Habitat and behavior

 The larvae feed on Ziziphus mucronata and probably other Ziziphus species.